Timothy A. Gonsalves: Technology for society

 To deliver useful applications based on the Internet, he was a co-founder of n-Logue Communications and the IIT-M RTBI.
-In 1998-2000, on leave from IIT Madras, he founded Nilgiri Networks (P) Ltd. In the small town of Ooty.
+In 1998-2000, he founded Nilgiri Networks (P) Ltd. while on leave from Madras in his small hometown of Ooty.
 He trained local talent to develop telecom software for the TeNeT Group.
 This included Minnow, a Linux-based server for small ISPs, and BlueBill, a low-cost telecom billing package.

 Based on many years of research in network management systems he co-founded NMSWorks Software (P) Ltd and designed its flagship product, CygNet.
 Working with several companies incubated by RTBI on Internet-based products for rural India, his research interests further broadened to include distributed systems.

 From about 2006 onwards, he worked on financial systems as a consultant to SBI and SEBI.
 He led the development of the first standards for mobile payments in India as a member of the Mobile Payment Forum India (MPFI).